Urinary Retention In Men

 WHAT YOU SHOULD KNOW:

-Urinary retention is a condition that develops if your bladder does not empty when you urinate.
+Urinary retention is a condition that develops when your bladder does not empty completely when you urinate.

 Write down your questions so you remember to ask them during your visits.